ryanarnouk/runtime-vm/docs/INTERMEDIATE_LANGUAGE.md

 3. Computer process executes the native code that the virtual machine calls

 ## Computational Model
-The byteocde representation of this language is stack-based (similar to the CIL from C#).
+The bytecode representation of this language is stack-based (similar to the CIL from C#).
 There are no virtualized registers.

 This differs from x86 assembly language one might be used to where registers are referenced in add instructions.
 In x86 assembly: